ritaaktay/CV/README.md

 #### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person Blog https://medium.com/@rita.aktay
+That in some arguable way make you a better software developer or well-rounded person.
+Blog https://medium.com/@rita.aktay

 ## Hobbies